juliangut/body-parser/README.md

 ## Usage

-Add as many content decoders as you want to cover your application needs based on request `Content-Type` header.
+Add as many content decoders as you want to cover your application needs based on request's `Content-Type` header.

 Decoders are assign to one or more HTTP methods.